enonic/old-xp-doc/doc/admintools/contentstudio/create-content.rst

 ------------

 If the parent content has one or more existing child items, the most used type of child content will appear with a blue background at the top of the content type list.
-The number of this type of child contents is in parenthesis.
+The number of this type of child content is in parenthesis.

 Content type list
 -----------------

 All content types of the installed applications are listed on the left side of the Create Content dialogue.
 The list is instantly updated as characters are typed into the search field.
 Each item in the list has the content type icon, Display Name of the content type, and the full app name of the content type.
-It is possible for two applications to have a content type with the same Display Name.
+It is possible for two applications to have a content type with the same Display Name, so the full app name would be helpful to tell them apart.

 Recently Used
 -------------